nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 3. If the student exists, `DeleteExamCommand#execute(Model model)` checks if there is a exam at the specified position.
 4. If the exam does not exist, a `CommandException` is thrown.
 5. If the exam exists, `Student#getExams()` is called get the current list of exams of the specified student.
-6. `Model#setPerson(Student selectedStudent, Student updatedStudent)` is called to replace the student with the modified copy.
+6. `Model#setStudent(Student selectedStudent, Student updatedStudent)` is called to replace the student with the modified copy.
 A new `CommandResult` is returned with a success message showing the affected student and the exam removed.
 7. The modified student replaces the outdated student in the `UniqueStudentList` and a success message is shown in the result display.

 <div markdown="block" class="alert alert-info">